nibblyio/blog/_posts/2017-04-11-What-is-an-IO-Game.md

 **An IO Game is a lightweight, multiplayer, in-browser take on an established genre.**

 How does nibbly.io fit in?
-We avoid load times by using HTML, CSS, JavaScript and Elm (whoa!) in combination to avoid load times and keep the game running smoothly (we hope!).
+We use HTML, CSS, JavaScript and [Elm](http://elm-lang.org/) (whoa!) in combination to avoid load times and keep the game running smoothly (we hope!).
 We also took inspiration from [Pokémon](https://www.giantbomb.com/pokemon/3025-452/) and simplified it down to just battling and collecting creatures.
-With any luck, we've contributed something to this brand-new IO Game genre that we enjoy so much, and we hope you like it too.
+With any luck, we've contributed something fun to this brand-new IO Game genre that we enjoy so much, and we hope you like it too.
 Hop back to the [nibbly.io home page](http://nibbly.io) to try it out.